-Volumes and values are available on BankservAfrica's website, and it also provides the industry with aggregated volumes and values of the various payment streams via the Monthly Payment report (MPR) as well as its Economic indicators.
+Volumes and values are available on BankservAfrica's website, and it also provides the industry with aggregated volumes and values of the various payment streams via the Monthly Payment report (MPR) as well as its Economic Indices (i.e. the BankservAfrica Economic Transaction Indicator, the BankservAfrica Take Home Pay Index, and the BankservAfrica Private Pension Index).